Dizziness

 • Using a long-acting administration method, such as edibles, instead of fast-acting options, like smoking

-It’s essential to note that your physician may suggest different adjustments, as well.
+It’s essential to note that your physician may suggest other alternatives as well.

 Talk to Your Medical Marijuana Doctor About Your Dizziness

-While many physicians and patients find the benefits of medical weed outweigh the side effects, every case is different.
-If you’re experiencing dizziness when you use your medicinal pot, it’s essential to schedule an appointment with your medical marijuana doctor to discuss your treatment plan, medical history and personal preferences.
+While many physicians and patients find the benefits of medical cannabis outweigh the side effects, every case is different.
+If you’re experiencing dizziness when you use your medicinal marijuana, it’s essential to schedule an appointment with your medical marijuana doctor to discuss your treatment plan, medical history, and personal preferences.